 Step #3: Specify the Information the Plugin Will Erase

 Out of the box, the Delete Me plugin will erase all of a user’s personal information and associated posts when they delete their accounts.
 However, you can also configure a couple of extra options related to this aspect from the Settings > Delete Me page.
 If you scroll to the bottom of the plugin’s settings screen, you’ll find three options we’re interested in.
-The first makes it so if you’re running a Multisite network, when a user deletes their account, they’ll erase it from the entire network if they’re not signed up to any other sites:
+The first makes it so if you’re running a Multisite network, when a user deletes their account, they’ll erase it from the entire network if they’re not signed up to any other sites.
+This makes it a helpful multisite plugin for managing user accounts.

 Secondly, you can choose whether to enable users to delete their comments as well when they erase their accounts, which is often a good idea since they might contain identifying information.
 Finally, you can enable account deletion confirmation emails which will go out when users erase their information: